-Dr. Contractor specializes in visual problems that relate to the nervous system.
+Neuro-Ophthalmology focuses on visual problems that relate to the nervous system.
 These include loss of vision due to injuries of the brain or optic nerve, which transmits visual signals from the eye to the brain.
 Such injuries can be caused by trauma, inflammation, stroke, tumors, toxicities, and infection.
-She also sees patients who have problems controlling the movement of their eyes.
+We also sees patients who have problems controlling the movement of their eyes.

 Your neuro-ophthalmology exam will begin with a careful review of your problem and any neurological or medical problems that could be relevant.
-This is followed by an evaluation of vision, eye movement, color vision and visual field.
-The eyes will be examined by Dr. Contractor using a microscope called a slit lamp, with special attention to the optic nerve.
+This is followed by an evaluation of vision, eye movement, color vision, and visual field.
+The eyes will be examined by Dr. Contractor or Dr. Krouner using a microscope called a slit lamp, with special attention to the optic nerve.

 PREPARING FOR THE NEURO-OPHTHALMOLOGIC EVALUATION

-- When preparing for an appointment with our neuro-ophthalmologist, Dr. Contractor, make sure you do the following to help ensure a comprehensive evaluation can be performed.
+- When preparing for an appointment make sure you do the following to help ensure a comprehensive evaluation can be performed.

-- Request that your treating physicians send all relevant information to Dr. Contractor prior to your appointment, including office notes, results of laboratory tests and reports of brain imagery including, CT and MRI scans.
+- Request that your treating physicians send all relevant information to us prior to your appointment, including office notes, results of laboratory tests and reports of brain imagery including, CT and MRI scans.

-- If you have had a brain CT or MRI scan performed, arrange to pick up the CD and bring them with you, or have the facility mail them to the Dr. Contractor in advance or your appointment, so we can personally review the images.
+- If you have had a brain CT or MRI scan performed, arrange to pick up the CD and bring them with you, or have the facility mail them to us in advance or your appointment, so we can personally review the images.